-2-1.
-Natural Hazards Likely to affect the country
+2.1.
+Natural Hazards likely to affect the country

-Armenia is one of the most disaster prone countries in the world (except the sea disasters), but In Armenia the earthquake disaster is the most harmful for people and property.
+Armenia is one of the most disaster prone countries in the world (except the sea disasters), but in Armenia the earthquake disaster is the most harmful for people and property.
+Among various types of disasters, main hazard for the territory of Armenia is the earthquake-94%, and only 6% is another hazards.

 Armenia is located in a region where seismic activities are active.